1.1 Exploring a live demo

 main.mo source code file, you can review the 0.6: Introduction to dfx module.

-Before we can deploy the canister, we need to start the local execution environment.
+Before you can deploy the canister, you need to start the local execution environment.
 To do this, run the command:

 This command starts the local execution environment in the background.
-Without the
+The